bahari/USDX-EX-RADIO/README.md

 01 - Maintaining using Si5351 signal generator module as been suggested by WB2CBA for signal debugging and verification process.

-02 - Replacing FST3253 and LM4562 for Tayloe Quadrature Sampling detector with 74HC4053 and NE5532 which can be purchased from local stored as suggested from the following link:
+02 - Replacing FST3253 and LM4562 for Tayloe Quadrature Sampling detector with 74HC4053 and NE5532 which can be purchased from local store as suggested from the following link:

 https://hf5l.pl/en/transceiver-usdx-with-arduino-nano/